Gowsikav/Gowsikav/README.md

 ### Hi 👋, I'm Gowsika

+- 💼 Software Intern at X-Workz ODC, Bangalore
-🎓 I'm a student at [Dr. Mahalingam College of Engineering and Technology](https://www.drmcet.ac.in/), pursuing a Bachelor's degree in **Computer Science and Engineering**.
+- 🎓 Completed Bachelor’s degree in Computer Science and Engineering from Dr. Mahalingam College of Engineering and Technology
+---
 - 🌱 Currently learning **Java**, **SQL**, and **Web Technologies**
-- 💻 Passionate about building projects and growing as a full-stack developer
+- 💻 Passionate about building projects and growing as a Full-Stack Developer
 - 🌐 Check out my portfolio: [Portfolio](https://gowsikav.github.io/Portfolio/)

 ---